-Customer defines the specification limits where the losses due to variation is equals the benefit of the product.
-Generally, these values drawn on the histogram.
-If the product falls between the USL and LSL, then the product is meeting the customer requirement.
-Specification limits determines the process capability and the sigma value.
+The customer defines limits where the losses due to variation are equal to the benefit of the product.
+Generally, these values are drawn on the histogram.
+If the product falls between the USL and LSL, then the product meets the customer’s requirement.
+In other words, they determine the process capability and the sigma value.

 Process capability indices

-Cp, and Cpk values helps to determine the Process Capability.
-Generally you use this when a process is under statistical control.
+Cp and Cpk values help to determine the Process Capability.
+Generally, you use this when a process is under statistical control.
 Whereas Pp and PPk are for Process Performance.
-Generally you use this when a process is too new to determine if it is under statistical control.
+Generally, you use this when a process is too new to determine if it is under statistical control.